Skip to content

 58. Commitment to zero deforestation applies to all suppliers?

-The company commits all suppliers to no development in High Conservation Value (HCV), High Carbon Stock (HCS), and primary forest areas.
+The company commits all suppliers to no development in High Conservation Value (HCV), High Carbon Stock (HCS) and natural forest areas.

 • Y